commerce-docs/adobe-comdox-exl-rake-tasks/README.md

-# Adobe Comdox EXL Rake Tasks
+# Adobe Commerce Docs in ExL Rake Tasks

 A collection of reusable Rake tasks for maintaining Adobe Experience League documentation repositories.
 This gem provides standardized tools for managing include relationships, timestamps, images, and other common documentation maintenance tasks.